 Keep 'em Comfy

 While light and fast is a school of thought Anker certainly ascribes to, he’s willing to compromise when it comes to his feet.
 On a normal expedition, he’ll rotate through three to six pairs of socks in an effort to stay warm and comfortable.
 “A fluffy and soft sock not only acts as a cushion, it’s your insulation.
 It creates dead air space,” he explains.
 As for material, wool is the only way to go for Anker.
 “You can wear them two or three days whereas a synthetic or a cotton sock feels pitted-out a bit quicker.”

-“Conrad is fanatical about his feet,” says Smartwool development director John Ramsey, who worked with Anker through over 20 prototypes to create his signature PhD Mountaineer sock.
+“Conrad is fanatical about his feet,” says Smartwool development director John Ramsey, who worked with Anker through more than 20 prototypes to create his signature PhD Mountaineer sock.
 “It’s not very often you meet someone who likes socks as much I do.”

 When one pair of socks feels beat-down, Anker pulls out a fresh pair.
 But a special set—which Anker refers to as "summit socks"—stays untouched until the expedition's most important day.
 "Socks are such a humble piece of gear," he says, "But as you and I both know, there's nothing quite like a never-worn pair.
 Especially after a long push toward the summit, that treat can be exactly what you need."